The Poky Little Puppy: Synopsis

-Only at the end of the book does fate catch up with the Poky Little Puppy.
-When the puppies are sent to bed without dessert a third time (this time being strawberry shortcake), they wait until they think their mother is sleeping, then sneak out of bed and fill in the hole they'd dug under the fence.
-The mother sees them doing this and tells them to come have strawberry shortcake.
+At the end of the book does fate catch up with the Poky Little Puppy.
+The mother (the third time) almost punishes the Poky Little Puppy's siblings.
+(That is, as she says to them, "So you are the little puppies who dug a hole under that fence again!
+No strawberry shortcake for supper tonight!".)
+When the puppies are sent to bed without dessert a third time (this time being strawberry shortcake), they wait until they think their mother is sleeping.
+Then they sneak out of bed, make up for their mistake, and fill in the hole they had dug under the fence.
+The mother sees them doing this, rewards them to have strawberry shortcake, and tells them to come have strawberry shortcake.
 The Poky Little Puppy not only arrives too late to get any strawberry shortcake, but is forced to squeeze between the fence boards since the hole has been filled in.
 Then when he sees his four brothers and sisters licking the last crumbs from their saucers (last crumbs from the shortcake), his mother notes her sympathy about Poky's behavior.
-She says to him, "Dear me...!
-What a pity!
-You are so poky!
+She (in comfort) says to him, "Dear me...!
+What a pity, you are so poky!
 Now the strawberry shortcake is all gone!".
-The book concludes with Poky Little Puppy having to go to bed without a single bite from the shortcake and feeling "very sorry for himself".
-The next day there is a sign outside (to where the puppies read including the Poky Little Puppy).
-Reading it, the sign says "NO DESSERTS EVER...! ...UNLESS PUPPIES NEVER DIG HOLES UNDER THIS FENCE AGAIN!"
+The book concludes with Poky Little Puppy having to go to bed without a single bite from the shortcake, gets a taste of his own medicine, and (since he is forced to go to bed while he watches his siblings eat strawberry shortcake) feels "very sorry for himself".
+But the incident makes him understand how his brothers and sisters must have felt (that is, from both the "rice pudding" and "chocolate custard" incidents).

+On the last page, the next day there is a sign outside.
+That is, to which the puppies read (including the Poky Little Puppy).
+Reading it, the sign says: "NO DESSERTS EVER...! ...UNLESS PUPPIES NEVER DIG HOLES UNDER THIS FENCE AGAIN!".